Bobby Witt Jr. Player Props: Royals vs. Nationals

 Bobby Witt Jr. At The Plate

-- He has homered in 14.0% of his games this season, and 3.2% of his trips to the plate.
+- Looking at the 51 games he has played this year, he's went deep in eight of them (15.7%), and in 4% of his trips to the dish.

-- In 32.0% of his games this season, Witt Jr. has picked up at least one RBI.
-In three of those games (6.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Witt Jr. has picked up an RBI in 33.3% of his games this year, with two or more RBI in 7.8% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 54.0% of his games this season, with two or more runs scored in 8.0%.
+- He has scored in 28 of 51 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.